PDM4AR/exercises/docs/05-dubinspath.md

 - For task 1,2,3: The computed return values match the ones of the solution up to some numerical tolerance.
 - For task 4,6: The computed `Path` is in the set of **optimal** (i.e.minimum distance) paths and follows the specification made in the problem description.
 - For task 5: The computed values for Dubins length, spline length, and feasibility must match the reference solution within a given numerical tolerance.
+- For task 7: The returned integer rank must match the symbolic reference result at the supplied evaluation point.

 We provide some example test cases for each subtask.
 After running the exercise locally, you will find the report in the folder `out/ex05`.
 The provided test cases are not the same as the ones run on the test server used for grading, we advise you to additionally test your implementation using your own defined test cases, e.g. by modifying the existing ones in `src/pdm4ar/exercises_def/ex05/data.py`.